Rickaym/pyforge/README.rst

 To introduce pre-existing Python devs to Minecraft modding and offer an alternative language for scripting in that is only as elegant as Python.

 **How is minecraft.py?**
 That's exactly what we'll be discussing throughout the documentation!
+See `readthedocs <minecraft-py.readthedocs.io>`_

 Status
 ========